hyperledger/indy-hipe/text/0025-key-types/README.md

 This is a non-breaking change as the exisiting keys will continue to be supported.
 No migration of any sort is needed.

-To avoid someone sending large keys and putting junk on the ledger, the prefix is maximum of 7 bytes and the key is at most 64 bytes.
+To avoid someone sending large keys and putting junk on the ledger, the prefix is maximum of 7 bytes and the key is at most 192 bytes.
 Unless we have an accurate fees mechanism that accounts for byte size of transaction and a "storage rent" mechanism, such a guard is needed.
-The reason for choosing 7 bytes for prefix is that it allows `ed25519` and `curve25519`.
+The reason for choosing 7 bytes for prefix is that it allows `ed25519` and `cv25519`.
 Larger words like `secp256k1` can be shortened to `k256` which is their popular short name.
-The 64 byte limit for keys comes from a few facts;
+The 192 byte limit for keys comes from a few facts;
 a.
 Currently supported ed25519, Curve25519 and anticipated curve secp256k1 have 32 byte keys.
 b.
-Popular NIST curves NIST P-256 and NIST P-384 fit under 64 bytes.
+Popular NIST curves NIST P-256 and NIST P-384 fit under 192 bytes.
 c.
-Safe curves like Ed448 and Curve511187 are also under 64 bytes.
+Safe curves like Ed448 and Curve511187 are also under 192 bytes.
+d.
+Current BLS verification keys are 128 bytes and are using BN254 curve.
+In future when we move to BLS12-381 curve, the verification keys would be 192 bytes.

 In case of transactions creating DIDs or changing keys, the ledger looks at the verification key, validates with above rules during static validation, if the validation fails, it discards the transaction.
 Also if the prefix is not supported the ledger discards the transaction during static validation.
 This means that to support a new curve, a supermajority (>66%) of the nodes of the network have to update.